jbueza/cid/readme.md

 # cid: Image Bundler Service on Node.js

-  Provides a web service for stateless image bundling for mobile web applications that have designs with extensive images, such as, product catalogs.
+  Provides a web service for stateless image bundling for mobile web applications (phones + tablets on 3g) that have designs with extensive images, such as, product catalogs.
 This gateway takes images, builds a JSON hash map of base64 encoded images, and throws the response back to the frontend for some awesome data uri action on image elements.